-Provided that no order shall be made if the right to recover the costs is barred by limitation.
+Provided that, no order shall be made if the right to recover the costs is barred by limitation.

-Part IX - Miscellaneous provisions (ss.
-66-72)
+Part IX - Miscellaneous provisions

 66. Advocates to be officers of High Court

 Any person duly admitted as an advocate shall be an officer of the High Court and shall be subject to the jurisdiction thereof.